DCAG/Sanitization/ReadMe.md

 Oreo                           A_2
 ```

-Although the arragement is different, this example is the same as the previous one ([Example 6](#Example-6)) with the addition of `-OutConvertionTable 'Table'`.
+Although the arragement is different, this example is the same as the previous one ([Example 6](#Example-6)) with the addition of `-OutConversionTable 'Table'`.
-`-OutConvertionTable` is a Dynamic parameter that is available only when the `-Consistent` switch is true.
+`-OutConversionTable` is a Dynamic parameter that is available only when the `-Consistent` switch is true.
 New variable `$Table` is created with the hash table used internally as its value.
 It lets us inspect what values were replaced and which new values replced them.